Lemrick Nelson: Events of August 19–20, 1991

-After seven-year-old African-American Gavin Cato was accidentally struck and killed by an automobile in the motorcade of a prominent Hasidic rabbi on August 19, 1991, some Black residents of Crown Heights rioted.
-Shortly after the riot began, a group of 12–20 young Black men shouting "Kill the Jew", surrounded Yankel Rosenbaum, a 29-year-old Australian University of Melbourne graduate student who was in the United States conducting doctoral research.
+After seven-year-old Guyanese boy, Gavin Cato was accidentally struck and killed by an automobile in the motorcade of a prominent Hasidic rabbi on August 19, 1991, some Black residents of Crown Heights rioted.
+Shortly after the riot began, a group of 12–20 young Black men, with the incitement of Charles Price, who chanted "Let's go get a Jew," surrounded Yankel Rosenbaum, a 29-year-old Australian University of Melbourne graduate student who was in the United States conducting doctoral research.
 Nelson stabbed Rosenbaum in the back and was apprehended by police a short time later.
 Before being taken to the hospital, Rosenbaum identified Nelson as the person who had stabbed him.

 Rosenbaum died from internal bleeding at Kings County Hospital.
 His medical treatment at the hospital was the subject of later litigation: doctors failed to notice one of Rosenbaum's four stab wounds for almost an hour.